shenwei356/awesome/r.md

 ## Data wrangling

+data structure

+- [tibble](http://tibble.tidyverse.org/) - A tibble, or tbl_df, is a modern reimagining of the data.frame, keeping what time has proven to be effective, and throwing out what is not.

+tools

 - [faster-data-manipulation-7-packages](http://www.analyticsvidhya.com/blog/2015/12/faster-data-manipulation-7-packages/)
 - [data-wrangling-cheatsheet.pdf](https://www.rstudio.com/wp-content/uploads/2015/02/data-wrangling-cheatsheet.pdf)
 - [tidyr](https://github.com/hadley/tidyr) tidyr is a reframing of reshape2 designed to accompany the tidy data framework, and to work hand-in-hand with magrittr and dplyr to build a solid pipeline for data analysis.